Geosammy/ansible/README.md

 # ansible
-I finally succeeded triggerring github with Jenkins through webhook. there are alot of hurdles, but through determination, perserverance, relentless and dogeddness.
+I finally succeeded triggerring github with Jenkins through webhook. there are alot of hurdles, but through determination, perserverance, relentless and dogeddness. yes